 While user testing makes your content more intuitive, personalizing content makes it hyper-relevant.
 How?
 By focusing your message on a prospective student’s needs.
 And it starts with data.

-“You have to understand who your students are before you personalize content for them,” said Wes Miller, our Director of Marketing.
+It is imperative to understand who your students are before you personalize content for them.
 Understanding your audience goes beyond demographics, as you’ll need to consider:

 - psychographics — research how students make lifestyle decisions to tailor messages to their needs